-How can technology make your customer experience more human?
+How can technology make your customer experience more human?by

 In this extract from new book ‘What to do when Machines do Everything: How to Get Ahead in a World of AI, Algorithms, BOTs and Big Data’, authors Malcolm Frank, Benjamin Pring and Paul Roehrig explain how – contrary to the view that increasing use of technology will sacrifice the human touch – technology can actually help businesses to double-down on being more human, if used correctly.